nicolasd1323/Holiday-Calendar/README.md

 ## Project Description

-The idea of this project is to have a functional and dynamic holiday calendar of the United States using JavaScript, CSS and HTML.
+The idea of this project is to have a functional and dynamic holiday calendar of the United States using JavaScript, HTML and CSS flex box model; also, adding an external API.

 ## API and Data Sample